Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 The following spring, I tore up my other knee…hopping over a foul ball dribbler down the third baseline playing baseball!

 I have -0- cartilage left in either knee, 2 torn ACLs & a torn Meniscus in my right knee (when I stood up from my couch), making it incredibly painful to walk at all, even with a cane.
-I was scheduled to have them replaced on 2026, but am permanently unable to do so due to a severe blood disorder.
-(My MRSA makes it impossible for my body to tolerate any artificial materials.
-Should I ever get an infection anywhere in my body, even a little pus from a hangnail, my white blood cells would immediately attack the artificial part instead, erroneously believing that it “the invader”.
-I would probably lose my leg, if not, my life.)
+I was scheduled to have them replaced in 2016, but am permanently unable to do so due to a severe blood disorder.

 And I’ve already told my story about crashing the cart, and myself, while on the Cedar Creek golf course in San Antonio.